Best Vitamin C: A Pharmacist’s Opinion (2026)

 In capsules and tablets

 Capsules and tablets have the advantage of being convenient and easy to find.
-However, this format generally has a limited bioavailability.
+However, this format generally has limited bioavailability.

-Furthermore, they are often either underdosed or overdosed in vitamin C. Overdoses are common.
+In addition, they are often either underdosed or overdosed in vitamin C. Overdoses are common.

 In drops

-In powder
+In powder form

 In gummies